grafana/agent/docs/sources/flow/reference/components/loki.source.kubernetes.md

 The `default_instance_label` block configures default "instance" label to be assigned with logs scraped from inputted targets.
-If `default_instance_label` block is not provided, the target's address is used as the default `instance` label.
+If you don't provide the `default_instance_label` block, the target's address is used as the default instance label.

 The following arguments are supported: